Directory Guides Tools Amazon Picks About 🆘 Crisis Contact Find Support Disclaimer

 SP Psychology (Dr Sue Peters)

 Dr Sue Peters is a Chartered Educational Psychologist supporting children, young people, schools and families across Kent, Sussex, Hampshire and South London.
-Provides independent assessments including for EHCP purposes and for specific learning differences.
+Provides a range of Educational Psychology services for children, schools and families including assessments, home-school consultations, training and support for school staff.

 Location: South East England